 What this does not say was how unhappy I was.
 How much pain I was in, and how little of this pain I could actually feel.
 How I used intense physical endeavours and achievements including numerous unconscious sexual connections to distract myself from having to feel and face this pain.
 How much I was crying out for help, but unable to cry or ask for help.
 How I buried my pain and my feelings so deep that I hoped they wouldn’t ever have to come to the surface.

 I knew I had to change.
 Like fundamentally.
-And I tried several times in response to ongoing burn out and breakdown to do so, but they were always temporary superficial changes.
+And I tried several times in response to ongoing burn out and this constant dull numb feeling to do so, but they were always temporary superficial changes addressing the symptoms and not the source.

 I simply could not conceive life or my identity without the organizations I had founded, all the achievements I had gained, the acclaim I had become accustomed to.